 - Waubonsee Alert System

 - Text messaging

 - Emails

 - Phone calls

 - Weather siren

 - Lightning detection

-- Desktop network messaging

 - Fire and security alarms

 - Public address mass notification system

-- Weather alert radios
+- · Weather alert radios

 - Website announcements

-- Desk phone intercom

 One or more of these systems may be activated when an authorized staff member deems that the circumstances pose an immediate threat to the college community.
 General instructions and guidelines for emergencies can be found in Emergency Preparedness and Safety: A Guide for Students and Community Members, which is available for download at www.waubonsee.edu/reports-and-disclosures or through the college student services offices.